-Even before the School of Public Health officially became a school, LSU was leading the charge in cancer prevention and research.
+Even before the School of Public Health officially became a school, LSU Health New Orleans was leading the charge in cancer prevention and research.
 Dr. Elizabeth Fontham, the School’s founding dean, completed the first U.S. case-control study demonstrating the increased risk that tobacco smoke poses to non-smokers.
 That landmark study and her further work eventually led the Environmental Protection Agency to classify secondhand smoke as a carcinogen, laid the groundwork for smoke-free laws and propelled her into the top position at the American Cancer Society, making her its first-ever non-physician president.

-Louisiana Cancer Prevention and Control Program (LCP)
+Louisiana Cancer Prevention & Control Programs (LCP)

-That ground-breaking cancer work continues at LSU today, with much of it coming under the auspices of LCP, a series of programs, projects and studies funded mainly by the Centers for Disease Control and Prevention (CDC).
+That ground-breaking cancer work continues at LSU Health New Orleans today, with much of it coming under the auspices of LCP, a series of programs, projects and studies funded mainly by the Centers for Disease Control and Prevention (CDC).
 LCP’s mission is to “eliminate suffering and death in Louisiana by focusing on cancers that can be prevented or detected early and cured,” and currently covers breast, cervical and HPV, colorectal, lung and other tobacco-related cancers.
-With its approximate $24 million in grants, LCP is heading the following efforts:
+With its approximate $18 million in grants, LCP is heading the following efforts:

-LCP Programs, Projects & Studies:
+LCP Programs, Projects, & Studies:

 - Survivorship Plans.
-Cancer experts are recognizing the value of long-term survival planning, with LCP working to devise these plans for survivors of the following cancers: breast, cervical, colorectal, lung, prostate and kidney/renal pelvic.
+Cancer experts are recognizing the value of long-term survival planning, with LCP working to devise these plans for survivors of the following cancers: breast, cervical, colorectal, lung, prostate, and kidney/renal pelvic.